 Go to the PnPSearch Results web part properties, and set the "Connect to a filters Web Part" to Enabled and set the Filter web part.

-Go back to the PnPSearch Filter web part, select "Configure" and on the Use data from these Web Parts set to the PnPSearch Results web part.
+Go back to the PnPSearch Filter web part, select "Configure" and on the Use data from these Web Parts - select the PnPSearch Results web part.

 "Edit" the filters.